Oligopoly Pricing Models

 Consider a firm in an oligopoly that wants to change its price.
 How will the other firms react?
 There are 2 possibilities: they can either match the price changes or ignore them.
 But what the other firms will actually do will probably depend on the direction of the price change.
 If one firm raises its price, the others probably will not follow, since that will allow them to take market share from the price changer.
 This makes the demand curve more elastic, since as the firm raises its price, then many of its customers will buy from the other firms, lowering the revenue of the higher-priced firm.

 Critics of the kinked-demand model point out that while the model explains why oligopolies maintain pricing, it doesn't explain how its products were initially priced.
-The other thing it doesn't explain is that when the economy changes significantly, especially when there is high inflation, then the firms of an oligopoly do change prices often.
-In some cases, oligopolistic firms may engage in a price war, where each firm charges a successfully lower price to gain market share.
+Also not explained is that when the economy changes significantly, especially with high inflation, then the firms of an oligopoly do change prices often.
+Oligopolistic firms may even engage in a price war, where each firm charges a successfully lower price to gain market share.

 Sometimes firms in an oligopoly try to form a cartel by agreeing to fix prices or to divide the market among themselves, or to restrict competition some other way.
 The primary characteristic of the Cartel Model is collusion among the oligopolistic firms to fix prices or restrict competition so that they can earn monopoly profits.